 - The navigation calendar doesn't support dragging messages to create appointments on a specific date.

-- Dragging a message and hovering over the word "Calendar" will not open the calendar folder.
+- Dragging a message and hovering over the word "Calendar" will not open the calendar navigation pane.
+(You can drop the message on the calendar name or button to create a new appointment on the default calendar.)

-- You cannot interact with the appointments in the peek or pinned peek.
+- You cannot interact with the appointments in the peek or pinned peek by right clicking on the appointment.

 You can drag to the word "Calendar" (seen in the screenshot) to open a new appointment with 'now' as the default time and date.
 Right-click & drag a message to "Calendar" and you'll see options to create new appointments as text, shortcut, attachments etc.